BRuslanB/ParsingService/README.md

 ## Features
 The service allows you to receive and parse information from the public website https://kurs.kz/ Parsing is carried out on the front side of the application every 5 minutes.
-You will find the page in the folder front\index.html
+The main page you will find the page in the folder front\index.html

 ## Technologies Used
 The User Transaction Service is built using the following technologies: